 Please note, that we can only assist you with courses where the contracting faculty is the Faculty of Health and Medical Sciences.

-Individual research projects are also an option for exchange students studying pharmaceutical sciences, veterinary medicine and animal science.
+To a limited extend, individual research projects are an option for exchange students studying pharmaceutical sciences, veterinary medicine and animal science.

 Make sure you study the faculty’s research groups for relevant projects.